Horizon-LEAD/irtx-parcels-jsprit-connector/README.md

 # IRTX Synthetic parcels to JSprit connector

-## TODO

-- Provide static input to INLECOM (so no need to run upstream models for testing)
-- Generate the standard cases for downstream testing

 ## Introduction

 This model is a connector between the upstream synthetic parcel generation